crisostomi/gladia-website/content/authors/solombrino/_index.md

 {style="text-align: justify;"}
 I am a PhD student at GLADIA Research Group, under the supervision of Prof. Emanuele Rodolà (Sapienza University of Rome).

-My research focuses on Model Merging, and I plan to expand into music editing and Geometric Deep Learning.
+My current research centers on model merging, and I'm also planning to dive into audio generation and music editing.

-During my BSc in Computer Science, I developed a passion for High Performance Computing and GPU programming, which led me to pursue a Deep Learning-focused MSc, where I worked on music classification, transfer learning and heterogeneous knowledge distillation in medical imaging, and disentangled representation learning for text.
+During my BSc in Computer Science, I got really interested in High-performance computing and GPU programming, which pushed me to pursue an MSc focused on deep learning.
+In my master's, I worked on applying AI to music, medical images, and natural language, while also exploring techniques like transfer learning, heterogeneous knowledge distillation, and disentangled representation learning.

-I am also a fan of minimalism, growth, planning, and EDM music, particularly Hardstyle and all of its subgenres.
+I am fan of minimalism, growth, mindfulness, and EDM music.